About the Library Department

 - Continue to develop and expand collections

-- Support the growth of the library system to reinvigorate its standing and use by the community in-person when limitations are lifted; including attending community events for outreach; attend community meetings to better understand what each community wants; and work with key community figures and organizations
+- Support the growth of the library system to reinvigorate its standing and use by the community in-person; including attending community events for outreach; attend community meetings to better understand what each community wants; and work with key community figures and organizations.

 Summary of Major Budget Changes: